andifalk/concourse-ci-demo/demo-app/README.md

 ## Demo spring boot application

 The demo application is just a simple spring boot application providing a REST API with one GET and one POST request.
-The application is secured and can be accessed via basic auth or form based authentication using the credentials user/secret.

 ```
-$ http localhost:9090 --auth user:secret
+$ http localhost:9090

 HTTP/1.1 200 OK
 Cache-Control: no-cache, no-store, max-age=0, must-revalidate